Los últimos héroes

-Los Últimos Héroes is a studio album by the Puerto Rican boy band Menudo, released in 1989 by the record label Melody.
+Los Últimos Héroes (The Last Heroes) is a studio album by the Puerto Rican boy band Menudo, released in 1989 by the record label Melody.
 The album was produced and recorded in Caracas, Venezuela, by Willie Croes, who is a producer and husband of Brazilian singer Elisa Rego.
 The group's lineup included Sergio Gonzalez, Rubén Gómez, Angelo García, Robert Avellanet, and the new member Rawy Torres, who replaced Ricky Martin.

 Promotion

 To promote the album, the group embarked on an extensive tour, performing 40 shows in the United States and various other countries in South America.
 In 1989, a concert held in Caracas was released on VHS.
 The recordings took place at El Poliedro De Caracas on October 28 and 29 (Saturday and Sunday), 1989.

 The album's title was revived years later when the group reunited for a series of concerts in Puerto Rico and other Latin America countries in 2002 and 2005.
 This was the last album to feature Angelo García, who left the group at age 13 and was replaced by César Abreu.